ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/api-reference/error-filter.md

 Moreover, you can throw a `QueryException` that will be be caught by the query engine and translated to a field error.

 One further way to raise an error are non-terminating field errors.
-This can be raised by using `IResolverContext.RaiseError`.
+This can be raised by using `IResolverContext.ReportError`.
 So, with this you can provide a result and raise an error for your current field.

 > If you do want to log errors head over to our diagnostic source [documentation](/docs/hotchocolate/v13/server/instrumentation) and see how you can hook up your logging framework of choice to it.